FormulaMonks/beacons-positioning/README.md

 ### Logs

 Each time you start ranging, the session will be logged.
-By accessing the logs panel you can select a log to re-play the session or swipe to left to delete it.
+By accessing the logs panel you can select a log to re-play the session or swipeleft to delete it.

 ### Estimation

-In order to calculate the estimated position the app use different methods as well as a noise filter based on past measures.
+In order to calculate the estimated position, the app uses different methods as well as a noise filter based on past measures.

-To calculate the estimated position (x, y) the app uses a non-linear optimization method called [Levenberg Marquadt](http://eigen.tuxfamily.org/dox/unsupported/classEigen_1_1LevenbergMarquardt.html) and a heuristic method based on searching the whole room for the position where measurement error is minimum.
+To calculate the estimated position (x, y) two options are available: a non-linear optimization method called [Levenberg Marquadt](http://eigen.tuxfamily.org/dox/unsupported/classEigen_1_1LevenbergMarquardt.html) and an ad-hoc heuristic method based on searching the whole room for the position where measurement error is minimum.
 The method can be changed from the settings panel.

 ### Heatmap

 Since the real position of the device in a room is quite hard to figure out due to signal noise and attenuation, it's more realistic to draw a heatmap of last measured positions.
-This way you can have a probability area of where you may be positioned.
+This way you can have a probability area of your position.
 You can enable the heatmap from the settings panel.

 ## Server